-Knox proposed a fraternal organization that would continue to unite the several thousand commissioned officers from Georgia to Vermont who had served in the Continental Army, and named it the Society of the Cincinnati, after the Roman warrior, Cincinnatus, who, after serving his country nobly in battle, returned to his farm to live out his years as a private citizen.
+Knox proposed a fraternal organization that would continue to unite the several thousand commissioned officers from Georgia to Vermont who had served in the Continental Army.
+He named it the Society of the Cincinnati after the Roman warrior, Cincinnatus, who, after serving his country nobly in battle, returned to his farm to live out his years as a private citizen.
 Today’s Society, the oldest patriotic organization in the nation, has over 3900 members and is headquartered in Washington, DC.

 On January 2, 1794, by a narrow margin of 46–44, the House of Representatives voted to authorize building a navy and formed a committee to determine the size, cost, and type of ships to be built.
 Secretary of War Henry Knox submitted proposals to the committee outlining the design and cost of warships.

 Knox advised President Washington that the cost of new construction would likely exceed the appropriations of the Naval Act.
 Despite this, Washington accepted and approved the plans the same day they were submitted, April 15, 1794.